mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

+<a class="top-link hide" href="#top">↑</a>
+<a name="top"></a>

 ## Cloud
 Cloud technology, or The Cloud as it is often referred to, is a network of servers that users access via the internet and the applications and software that run on those servers.
 Cloud computing has removed the need for companies to manage physical data servers or run software applications on their own devices - meaning that users can now access files from almost any location or device.

 The cloud is made possible through virtualisation - a technology that mimics a physical server but in